EtCon: Edit-then-Consolidate for Reliable Knowledge Editing: EtCon

-Building on the observational evidence in the preceding section, we posit that the limitations of current LLM knowledge-editing methods arise primarily from the lack of a principled consolidation stage that integrates edited knowledge with the model’s reasoning behavior; moreover, repeated overfitting edits can erode general abilities.
-To address this, we introduce Edit-then-Consolidate paradigm: Stage I employs Targeted Proximal Supervised Fine-Tuning (TPSFT) to perform localized knowledge editing under trust-region–style constraints, thereby limiting spillover while preserving pre-trained abilities; Stage II applies Group Relative Policy Optimization (GRPO) with a task-appropriate comprehensive reward to consolidate at the trajectory level under real-world evaluation signals.
-The remainder of this section presents the design rationale and the interaction between these two stages.
+In this section, we present the EtCon framework (as shown in Figure~\ref{fig:pipe}).
+Stage I employs Targeted Proximal Supervised Fine-Tuning (TPSFT) to perform localized knowledge editing with PPO-style ratio clipping that constrains policy divergence, thereby limiting spillover while preserving pre-trained abilities (\S\ref{subsec:tpsft}); Stage II applies GRPO with a comprehensive reward to consolidate edited knowledge at the trajectory level under autoregressive generation (\S\ref{subsec:consolidation}).